Ideas For a Christ-Centered Christmas

 A Star, A Star

-As you top the tree with a star this year, remember the significance of what the star means and why it is important - and share this with your children or family.
-Make a point to remember Christ's birth every time you see the tree and the star shining brightly atop it.
+As you top the tree with a star this year, remember the significance of what the star means and why it is important, and share this with your children or family.
+Make a point to remember Christ's birth every time you see the tree and the star shining brightly.

-In addition to a Christmas tree, Christian families sometimes opt for a nativity display.
+In addition to a Christmas tree, some families opt for a nativity display.
 As you set up and place each piece your family will be reminded of the true meaning for the season.

 The First Christmas

 Without the story of the very first Christmas, there would be no Christmas as we know it today.
-Don't forget to read stories of the first Christmas!
-If you are reading from the Bible, most families prefer Luke's version of the story.
-There are also many children's books about this holy night that tell the story in a more kid-friendly way.
+There are also many children's books about this holy night that tell the story in a fun, kid-friendly way if you're looking to share the story with your little ones.

 Taking Christ's love as an example, draw your family in close this Christmas.
 Include more family fun activities and take a break from your regular gadgets to focus on one another.
-Play games or talk as a family, involve everyone in decoration and go for a holiday family outing in this fabulous festive season.
+Play games or talk as a family and go for a holiday outing in this fabulous festive season.

 A great way to ensure Christ is the center of the Christmas holiday is to put Him first.
 Before any stockings are opened, gifts unwrapped or holiday meals consumed, say a prayer of thanks for His blessings and love.
 And above all else, thank Him for the gift of Christmas!